SabinTarus/BEP/README.md

 This project implements a non-experimental replication framework to validate Causal Discovery algorithms, the Additive Noise Model (ANM) and Information-Geometric Causal Inference (IGCI).
 By mapping 11 causal pairs from established RCT meta-analyses to observational datasets, this repository makes a step forward towards how "Big Data" can be used to verify causal claims in social science.
+We utilize the CausalDiscoveryToolbox (CDT) for the implementation of the Additive Noise Model (ANM) and IGCI algorithms.
+We acknowledge the technical documentation and tools provided by FenTech Solutions, which were instrumental in the execution of the causal discovery pipeline.
+Source: https://fentechsolutions.github.io/CausalDiscoveryToolbox/html/causality.html#anm

 Project Structure